 I asked one young couple associated with the temple about the exact number of members.
 They were unsure of the core members and especially of the number of outside worshipers.
 It appears the veneration of the Great Sage is so entrenched in Tainan religious society that people from other temples will come from time to time to pay their respects to Monkey.

-The second day of my visit coincided with one of the twice weekly (Wed. and Sat.) rituals in which the temple’s spirit medium (Jitong, 乩童, lit: “Divining Youth”) calls down the spirit of the Great Sage to possess his body (video 1).
+The second day of my visit coincided with one of the twice weekly (Wed. and Sat.) rituals in which the temple’s spirit-medium (Hokkien: tangki, 童乩; Chinese: jitong, 乩童, lit: “divining youth”) calls down the spirit of the Great Sage to possess his body (video 1).
 Prior to the ritual, red ropes were used to demarcate a sacred space within the center of the altar hall.
 The ropes were tied to either side of the main central temple doors and stretched diagonally to the respective left and right walls of the hall, forming a V-shape, or a sort of spiritual bottleneck.
 Only the medium and the temple workers were allowed to inhibit this sacred space shortly before and during the ritual.
 The faithful seeking blessings and spectators were asked to wait on the other side of the ropes, entering through secondary doors located to the respective left and right of the main set.

 I witnessed the medium chewing an herbal substance that was removed prior to the ritual.
-He then proceeded to purify himself with a small pot of psychoactive incense, first bathing his hands and arms in the smoke, before passing it around his head, waist, and calves.
-Taking hold of the pot’s handles, he began belching (possibly due to the aforementioned herbal substance).
+He then proceeded to purify himself with a small pot of (psychoactive?) incense, first bathing his hands and arms in the smoke, before passing it around his head, waist, and calves.
+Taking hold of the pot’s handles, he began belching.
 This gave way to a moving trance in which he marched in place for several minutes.
-The arrival of the Great Sage was signaled by an audible growl and the medium lifting high one knee, taking on a pose similar to esoteric protector deities (fig. 15).
+The arrival of the Great Sage was signaled by an audible growl and the medium lifting high one knee, taking on a martial pose like esoteric protector deities (fig. 15).
 After an attendant removed his shirt, he squatted low to the ground and struck another pose with arms flexed like said deities (fig. 16).
-Such poses serve to mark the medium’s transition from a human to a god.
+Such postures serve to mark the medium’s transition from a human to a god.

-The medium-cum-Great Sage displayed jovial feet clapping, followed by feats of strength, including elevated pushups and a handstand.
+The medium-turned-Great Sage displayed jovial feet clapping, followed by feats of strength, including elevated push ups and a handstand.
 Finally, he stood atop a wooden bench and used his weight to rock it side to side, slamming the feet down in rapid succession, producing a sound similar to firecrackers.
 The sound is used to scare away evil influences.
-I was told in advance that the medium would “do exercise” and use the bench “to make noise”, so these appear to be common aspects of the ritual.
+I was told in advance that the medium would “do exercise” and use the bench “to make noise,” so these appear to be common aspects of the ritual.

 Fig. 15 – The stance announcing the Great Sage’s arrival (left) is similar to esoteric guardian deities, such as the temple’s depiction of Wangling Tianjun (center left) (larger version).
 Fig. 16 – His next stance (center right) is also similar to said guardians, especially this statue based on a famous 14th-century carving of a Japanese Nio (right) (larger version).